top of page

 🟰Feeling very happy and elated.

-🎬Origin: This idiom likely comes from the light, floating feeling associated with extreme happiness, as if one is defying gravity.
+This idiom likely originates from the light, floating sensation linked to extreme happiness, as if defying gravity.

 🔟 Be Over the Moon